($P_2+P_4$, $K_4-e$)-free graphs are nearly $\omega$-colorable: Introduction

-Furthermore, since the class of ($P_7, K_4-e$)-free graphs includes the class of ($P_2+P_4$, $K_4-e$)-free graphs, we observe that \cref{mainthm} partially answers the following question of Ingo Schiermeyer (unpublished). \begin{problem} Is it true that, every ($P_7, K_4-e$)-free graph $G$ satisfies $\chi(G) \leq \omega(G) + \varepsilon$, where $\varepsilon\geq 3$ is a positive integer? \end{problem}
+Furthermore, since the class of ($P_7, K_4-e$)-free graphs includes the class of ($P_2+P_4$, $K_4-e$)-free graphs, we observe that \cref{w2,mainthm,w4} altogether partially answers the following problem of Ingo Schiermeyer (unpublished). \begin{problem} Is it true that, every ($P_7, K_4-e$)-free graph $G$ satisfies $\chi(G) \leq \omega(G) + \varepsilon$, where $\varepsilon\geq 3$ is a positive integer? \end{problem}